Identifying the Diogenes Club in Sherlock Holmes

 FOOTNOTES

 [1] I should like to thank Kayleigh Betterton of Birkbeck College, University of London, and Dr Tim Oliver of Loughborough University London, for their constructive comments after seeing a draft of this article.
+I am also grateful to Christopher Raper for highlighting an innacuracy in an earlier version of this article, about the internal layout of the Travellers Club at the time, which has since been corrected.

 [2] David L. Leal, ‘What was the Diogenes Club?’, Baker Street Journal, 67:2 (Summer, 2017), pp. 16-26.